feelpp/feelpp-book/QuickReference/environment.md

 # Initialize Feel++

-Environment class is necessary to initialize your application, as seen in \ref FirstApp.
+Environment class is necessary to initialize your application, as seen in FirstApp.
 Interface is as follows:
 ```cpp
 Environment env( _argc, _argv, _desc, _about );
 ```